 A. General.
 Active officials may apply for a promotion to the next level after two years at their current level.
 If the second anniversary date falls during that sport season the official may go for promotion.
-For example, if a new Basketball official licensed for the first time on June 1, 2012, the official would not be eligible for promotion until the winter of the 2014-15 school year.
+For example, if a new Basketball official licensed for the first time on June 1, 2015, the official would not be eligible for promotion until the winter of the 2016-17 school year.
 Officials new to Illinois with comparable (high school or National Federation) experience from other states may have a maximum of one year waived for the initial promotion in Illinois.
-An official coming from another state will be brought into the Illinois, they may be reinstated at the promotional level they left Illinois, provided they have continued to officiate in other states.
+An official coming from another state will be brought into the Illinois system at one level below their current state status.
+If an official returns to Illinois, they may be reinstated at the promotional level they left Illinois, provided they have continued to officiate in other states.
 It is the official's responsibility to contact the former state association, and request that the appropriate information be sent to the IHSA.
 All information must be completed by the end of that sports season.